 - Policy LU-2.6 Multimodal Circulation Network.
-Incorporate sidewalks, pedestrian paths, bicycle lanes, and transit connections into new development projects in Specific Plan Areas. (new) - Policy LU-2.7 Traffic Calming.
-Each required Specific Plan shall include trafficcalming measures to address areas of likely future congestion, particularly near pedestrian-oriented retail areas, schools, and other traffic-sensitive uses. (new) - Policy LU-2.8 Adequate Infrastructure.
-Ensure adequate infrastructure is provided to support new development in Specific Plan Areas. (new) - Policy LU-2.9Public Space.
-Design all public spaces in nonresidential portions of Specific Plan Areas to be conducive to retail sales and community gatherings. (new) - Policy LU-2.10 Streetscapes.
-Require all new development in Specific Plan Areas to provide streetscape elements along all public and private roadway and pathway frontages. (new) - Policy LU-2.11 Circulation and Access.
-Limit the number of access points leading from arterial streets into new developments in Specific Plan Areas, while also providing interconnected internal circulation between developments inside of Specific Plan Areas. (new) - Policy LU-2.12 Parking Locations.
-For mixed use, commercial, or multifamily developments in Specific Plan Areas, duster parking shall be placed to the side and behind new buildings, avoiding parking lots that face onto public roadways. (new) - Policy LU-2.13 Agricultural Elements.
-Preserve elements of the existing agricultural features of the Specific Plan Areas where feasible, for example by retaining some trees from the existing orchards in the Union Road Specific Plan Area. (new)
+Incorporate sidewalks, pedestrian paths, bicycle lanes, and transit connections into new development projects in Specific Plan Areas. - Policy LU-2.7 Traffic Calming.
+Each required Specific Plan shall include traffic-calming measures to address areas of likely future congestion, particularly near pedestrian-oriented retail areas, schools, and other traffic-sensitive uses. - Policy LU-2.8 Adequate Infrastructure.
+Ensure adequate infrastructure is provided to support new development in Specific Plan Areas. - Policy LU-2.9 Public Space.
+Design all public spaces in nonresidential portions of Specific Plan Areas to be conducive to retail sales and community gatherings. - Policy LU-2.10 Streetscapes.
+Require all new development in Specific Plan Areas to provide streetscape elements along all public and private roadway and pathway frontages. - Policy LU-2.11 Circulation and Access.
+Limit the number of access points leading from arterial streets into new developments in Specific Plan Areas, while also providing interconnected internal circulation between developments inside of Specific Plan Areas. - Policy LU-2.12 Parking Locations.
+For mixed use, commercial, or multifamily developments in Specific Plan Areas, duster parking shall be placed to the side and behind new buildings, avoiding parking lots that face onto public roadways. - Policy LU-2.13 Agricultural Elements.
+Preserve elements of the existing agricultural features of the Specific Plan Areas where feasible, for example by retaining some trees from the existing orchards in the Union Road Specific Plan Area.

-3.7.3 RESIDENTIAL USES
+RESIDENTIAL USES 3.7.3

-GOAL LU-3 Promote diverse housing opportunities for existing and future residents. (new) Policies
+GOAL LU-3 Promote diverse housing opportunities for existing and future residents.

-- Policy LU-3.1 Land Supply.
+Policy LU-3.1 Land Supply.
 Ensure that there is adequate land designated to meet the projected future housing needs of the city.

-(Policy LU7.3) - Policy LU-3.2 Diverse Neighborhoods.
-Encourage the development of wellintegrated neighborhoods consisting of both single-family and multifamily homes that include owner-occupied and rental housing units in single-use and mixed-use environments.
-(Policy LU7.5) - Policy LU-3.3 Require for-sale detached residential development projects greater than 40 dwelling units to provide multifamily units equal to 20 percent of the total number of detached units. (new) - Policy LU-3.4 Housing Types.
-Provide a variety of housing types that offer choices for residents and create complete, livable neighborhoods.
-Allow for a full range of housing types (i.e., small houses, starter homes, cluster lot developments, condominiums, apartments, townhouses) to meet the needs of Hollister residents. (new) - Policy LU-3.5 Planned Developments.
-Use the Planned Development process to allow and encourage residential developments that include a variety of types, densities, and size. (new) - Policy LU-3.6 Decreases in Density.
-Generally avoid decreases in required residential density that could occur through zoning change, development entitlement applications, or General Plan amendments. (new) - Policy LU-3.7 Medium and High Density.
-Encourage medium- and highdensity residential projects to maximize allowed densities. (new)
+Policy LU-3.5 Planned Developments.
+Use the Planned Development process to allow and encourage residential developments that include a variety of types, densities, and size.

+Decreases in Density.
+Generally avoid decreases in required residential density that could occur through zoning change, development entitlement applications, or General Plan amendments.

+Policy LU-3.7 Medium and High Density.
+Encourage medium- and highdensity residential projects to maximize allowed densities.

-- Policy LU-3.8 Housing Type Incompatibility.
-Prohibit single-family detached dwelling units in the medium- and high-density land use categories. (new) - Policy LU-3.9 Multifamily Residential Amenities.
-Ensure multifamily residential development incorporates amenities for residents and exhibits high-quality architectural design. (new) - Policy LU-3.10 Apricot Park.
-Provide for the expansion of Apricot Park and locate a trailhead at Assessor's Parcel Number 0200600140 as part of any Development Agreement that allows for increased residential densities relative to General Plan designations in this area. (new) - Policy LU-3.11 Open Space.
-Require multifamily residential developments to provide open space that includes usable landscaped space, parks, common areas, private areas, playgrounds, community buildings, and/or swimming pools to support the needs of the residents. (new)
+Housing Type Incompatibility.
+Prohibit single-family detached dwelling units in the medium- and high-density land use categories.

+Policy LU-3.9 Multifamily Residential Amenities.
+Ensure multifamily residential development incorporates amenities for residents and exhibits high-quality architectural design.

+Policy LU-3.10 Apricot Park.
+Provide for the expansion of Apricot Park and locate a trailhead at Assessor's Parcel Number 0200600140 as part of any Development Agreement that allows for increased residential densities relative to General Plan designations in this area.

+Policy LU-3.11 Open Space.
+Require multifamily residential developments to provide open space that includes usable landscaped space, parks, common areas, private areas, playgrounds, community buildings, and/or swimming pools to support the needs of the residents.

-- Action LU-3.1 Inclusionary Housing.
-Adopt an inclusionary housing ordinance that requires new residential developments to include 15 percent of the units as affordable housing. (new) - Action LU-3.2 Housing Types.
-Amend the zoning code to clarify the types of housing allowed in each zoning district. (new) - Action LU-3.3 Impact Fees.
-Review the impact fees related to multifamily development to determine if fees should be amended to encourage multifamily construction. (new) - Action LU-3.4 Multifamily Design Standards.
-Develop a set of multifamily design standards to review new projects in multifamily zoning districts and update as necessary to reflect the growing needs of the city to ensure high-quality design continues to be provided. (new)
+Action LU-3.1 Inclusionary Housing.
+Adopt an inclusionary housing ordinance that requires new residential developments to include 15 percent of the units as affordable housing.

+Action LU-3.2 Housing Types.
+Amend the zoning code to clarify the types of housing allowed in each zoning district.

+Action LU-3.3 Impact Fees.
+Review the impact fees related to multifamily development to determine if fees should be amended to encourage multifamily construction.

+Action LU-3.4 Multifamily Design Standards.
+Develop a set of multifamily design standards to review new projects in multifamily zoning districts and update as necessary to reflect the growing needs of the city to ensure high-quality design continues to be provided.